 We follow the tradition of Reformed and Presbyterians churches that dates back to the time of the Protestant Reformation (in the 1500s) when the Bible was restored to its proper place at the center of worship.
 This practice had become neglected over many centuries, but it is found in the earliest Christian documents.
 In the middle of the 2nd century, a Christian names Justin Martyr (A.D.
 100-165) wrote, “And on the day called Sunday, all who live in cities or in the country gather together to one place, and the memoirs of the apostles or the writings of the prophets are read, as long as time permits; then, when the reader has ceased, the president verbally instructs, and exhorts to the imitation of these good things.”
 In the same way, worship at EPC centers on instruction, encouragement, and exhortation from the writings of the apostles and prophets as found in Scripture.

 The form of worship and order of service that a church uses is sometimes called it’s “liturgy.”
 Our liturgy includes the elements of preparation, call to worship, common confession of sin, intercessory prayer, pubic offering to God, sermon, response, and benediction.
 This order is reflected in the sample Sunday bulletin we have provided on this web site.
-Additionally, on the first Sunday of each month EPC observes the Lord’s Supper, also called Communion.
+We also observe Weekly the Lord’s Supper, also called Communion.
 For specific information on this important part of our worship, please refer to our Frequently Asked Questions page.